IBM/FfDL/README.md

 ## Usage Scenarios

-* If you already have a FfDL deployment up and running, you can jump to [FfDL User Guide](docs/user-guide.md) to use FfDL for training your models.
+* If you already have a FfDL deployment up and running, you can jump to [FfDL User Guide](docs/user-guide.md) to use FfDL for training your deep learning models.

 * If you have FfDL confiugured to use GPUs, and want to train using GPUs, follow steps [here](docs/gpu-guide.md)

-* If you have used FfDL to train your models, and want to use a GPU enabled public cloud hosted service for further training and serving, please follow instructions [here](etc/converter/ffdl-wml.md) to train and serve your models using [Watson Studio Deep Learning](https://www.ibm.com/cloud/machine-learning) service
+* If you have used FfDL to train your models, and want to use a GPU enabled public cloud hosted service for further training and serving, please follow instructions [here](etc/converter/ffdl-wml.md) to train and serve your models using [Watson Studio Deep Learning](https://www.ibm.com/cloud/deep-learning) service

-* If you are starting and want to setup your own FfDL deployment, please follow the steps below.
+* If you are getting started and want to setup your own FfDL deployment, please follow the steps below.

 ## Steps